tomtor/HDL-deflate/README.md

 FF	|3607
 BRAM	|4

+## Speed

+The Vivado timing report fails at 100Mhz, but the test bench runs fine on my Arty at 100Mhz.
+`MATCH10` causes the most delays.

 # Future Improvements (when there is interest)

 * ~~Reduce LUT usage~~
-* Improve speed from current 80Mhz to 100Mhz
+* ~~Improve speed from current 80Mhz to 100Mhz~~
 * ~~Improve compression performance~~